AzlohAzloh/Snitch-Your-Drive/README.md

 All Enemies are snitchbugs(bosses are the same)
 All Parts are Gluon Drive

-The Pluck-A-Phone code is provided By Minty-Meeo
+The Pluck-A-Phone code is provided By @Minty-Meeo